 Update for September 9, 2019

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- The CPI and core CPI both rose 0.3% in July, the Bureau of Labor Statistics stated.
+- Factory orders and durable goods orders both increased in July, the Census Bureau stated.

 - No resolution to China trade war, or opening a new front with Europe on autos, risks more equity market turmoil.

 - Brexit, Italian debt dynamics, and the re-emergence of populism risk tipping Europe back into recession.

 - Weak stimulus in China thus far is showing little sign of slowing the pace of deceleration.

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.

 Your clients should carefully consider the investment objectives, risks, charges, and expenses of a fund before investing.
 For a prospectus containing this and other information for any Putnam fund or product, call Putnam at 1-800-354-4000.
 Your clients should read the prospectus carefully before investing.